-List all EFOs that will partner with the State agency and describe the role of the EFO(s) in the project.
+List all EFOs that will partner with the State agency to carry out the project(s), and describe the role of the EFO(s) in the project.
 You must list at least one EFO.
+You do not need to list all EFOs that will distribute Farm to Food Bank foods; only those that will carry out the project(s) in partnership with the State agency.

-- 1. Central Pennsylvania Food Bank
+- (1) Central Pennsylvania Food Bank

-- 2. Bucks County Opportunity Council
+- (2) Bucks County Opportunity Council

-- 3. Chester County Food Bank
+- (3) Chester County Food Bank

-- 4. Community Food Warehouse of Mercer County
+- (4) Community Food Warehouse of Mercer County

-- 5. Greater Pittsburgh Community Food Bank
+- (5) Greater Pittsburgh Community Food Bank

-- 6. Greater Washington County Food Bank
+- (6) Greater Washington County Food Bank

-- 7. H & J Weinberg NE PA Regional Food Bank
+- (7) H & J Weinberg NE PA Regional Food Bank

-- 8. Helping Harvest Fresh Food Bank
+- (8) Helping Harvest Fresh Food Bank

-- 9. Philabundance
+- (9) Philabundance

-- 10. Second Harvest Food Bank of Lehigh Valley and NE PA
+- (10) Second Harvest Food Bank of the Lehigh Valley and NE PA

-- 11. Second Harvest Food Bank of NW PA
+- (11) Second Harvest Food Bank of NW PA

-- 12. Share Food Program/Montco Hunger Solutions
+- (12) Share Food Program

-- 13. Westmoreland County Food Bank
+- (13) Westmoreland Food Bank

 In June 2020, PDA awarded a contract to Feeding Pennsylvania to administer PASS on behalf of the Commonwealth.
-Feeding Pennsylvania subcontracts with the 13 food banks and emergency food providers listed above who are located throughout the state to procure foods from Pennsylvania agricultural producers, packers, and processors, using state funding provided for the PASS program.
-Working with more than 3,000 local charitable partners - including food pantries, soup kitchens, feeding programs, and shelters - these distributors allocate food to help feed low-income Pennsylvanians in need of food assistance in all 67 counties.
+Feeding Pennsylvania subcontracts with the 13 food banks and emergency food providers listed above who are located throughout the state to procure foods from Pennsylvania agricultural producers and packers using state funding provided for the PASS program.
+Working with more than 3,000 local charitable partners - including food pantries, soup kitchens, feeding programs, and shelters - these distributors allocate food to help feed lowincome Pennsylvanians in need of food assistance in all 67 counties.